The Secure Act of 202201-17-2023 |

 Early withdraws to cover emergency expenses

 Early distributions from tax-preferred retirement accounts, like 401(k) plans, typically incur an additional 10% tax.
-The Act also includes an exception for certain distributions for emergency expenses, which are typically unanticipated immediate financial needs related to personal or family emergency expenses, starting in 2024 in addition to the emergency savings account option mentioned above.
+The Act also includes an exception for certain distributions for emergency expenses.
+These are typically unanticipated immediate financial needs related to personal or family emergency expenses.
+This provision starts in 2024 in addition to the emergency savings account option mentioned above.
 A taxpayer may choose to repay the distribution within three years and is limited to one $1,000-or-less distribution per year.
 During the three-year repayment period, no additional emergency distributions may be made until all sums previously taken have been paid back.
 Absent actual knowledge to the contrary, the employer may rely on an employee’s written certification that the employee is dealing with a qualifying emergency personal expense.

 Other Provisions to Note